 Shannon and younger brother Cody are spending the summer with their Uncle Neal who rescues animals for a wild life shelter called Jackie’s Wild Seattle.
 The kids take part in rescues including a coyote trapped in an elevator, a hawk tangled in a net on a golf course, and saving a fawn whose mother has been killed by a car.
 As the animals’ natural habitats become home to people, the kids see first hand the need to find ways to live in harmony.

-- THE CLIQUE series by Harrison
+- THE LEGEND series by Marie Lu

 - THE GIVER by Lois Lowry

-- THE REVEALERS by Wilhelm (author who will be visiting in March)
+- THE REVEALERS by Wilhelm

-- THE LIGHTNING THIEF by Riordan
+- THE LIGHTNING THIEF by Rick Riordan

 - ANYTHING by Gary Paulsen and Margaret Haddix!